Secret Service urges U.S. lawmakers to do more on cyber crime

 "The recently reported data breaches of Target and Neiman Marcus are just the most recent, well-publicized examples of this decade-long trend," Noonan said.

-Luxury department store operator Neiman Marcus NMRCUS.UL in late January said that about 1.1 million customer payment cards may have been exposed during a data breach that occurred from July 16 to October 30 last year.
+Luxury department store operator Neiman Marcus in late January said that about 1.1 million customer payment cards may have been exposed during a data breach that occurred from July 16 to Oct.
+30 last year.

 Congress has been wrestling for years with proposals for legislation on data security, but has been unable to reach agreement.
 There is, for example, no national standard to govern how and when businesses that suffer consumer data breaches much advise their customers and federal agencies.